Penn State vs. Arkansas Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Arkansas Stats and Trends

-- The Razorbacks are 5-1 ATS when underdogs by 1 point or more this season.
+- The Razorbacks have an against the spread record of 5-1 in their six games as an underdog of 1 point or more this season.

-- Arkansas' games this season have gone over the total in seven out of 13 opportunities (53.8%).
+- Arkansas' games this year have gone over the point total in 53.8% of its opportunities (seven times in 13 games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.